 My name is Father Enmanuel Pernía Roa.
 I am the pastor of the Parish of San Judas and San Pedro de La Romera, of the Diocese of San Cristóbal, Táchira, Venezuela.
 About two years ago, I heard about the adoration prayer of The Six Kowtows before Jesus in the Blessed Sacrament.

-It is after a year in the Church of San Judas Tadeo, my brother Roger Parra encouraging me greatly, that I put into practice this prayer of adoration.
+It is after a year in the Church of San Judas Tadeo, a member of Body and Blood of Jesus Christ encouraging me greatly, that I put into practice this prayer of adoration.
 I always take the one to God the Father.
 What peace you feel!
 And more during these moments that we live, I feel the protection of the Lord, whom I adore with more love now.